Wednesday, December 17, 2025

 October 26-30, 2026

-Hawk Ridge Bird Observatory is excited to announce we are hosting the international Raptor Research Foundation Conference next year!
+Hawk Ridge Bird Observatory is excited to announce we are hosting the international Raptor Research Foundation 60th Anniversary Conference next year!
 The conference will be held October 26-30, 2026 at the Holiday Inn Downtown Duluth.
-This year's 2025 conference is being held this fall in Costa Rica.
 We look forward to sharing more information with you later this winter!
-Find out more about the Raptor Research Foundation go to: raptorresearchfoundation.org.
+Find out more about the Raptor Research Foundation go to: raptorresearchfoundation.org

 Thank You for Your Support!